davidbeermann/timely-matter/motivation/index.md

 ## Core themes

+> Nobody understands time.
+>
-> "Nobody understands time." — Lisa Randall, Theoretical Physicist
+> Lisa Randall, Theoretical Physicist

 While converging my initial instinct within the broad field I defined for myself into a concrete topic I identified several themes, which I believe are relevant in the context of my thesis topic.
 Even if not all aspects mentioned below found their way into the final concept of my work, they were at the back of my mind while working on it.
 In the following paragraphs I'd like to introduce these crucial themes.